Globidens: Classification

-Globidens resides within the Subfamily Mosasaurinae, which includes several mosasaur lineages, and within that, the Tribe Globidensini, which also includes the genus Carinodens.
+Globidens resides within the subfamily Mosasaurinae, which includes several mosasaur lineages, and within that, the Tribe Globidensini, which also includes the genus Carinodens.
 Carinodens is thus regarded as a sister taxon of Globidens.

-Placement of Globidens and, to an extent, Mosasauridae in a phylogenetic tree is somewhat unclear, and specific placement of genera varies between many morphological and molecular tests.
+Placement of Globidens and, to an extent, Mosasauridae in a phylogenetic tree is somewhat unclear and specific placement of genera varies between many morphological and molecular tests.
 It is generally agreed that Mosasauridae is a sister group to Pythonomorpha, which includes all snakes.
 Within Mosasauridae, Globidens is generally placed near Prognathodon, although some placements of Prognathodon specimens are questionable.

-Cladogram of mosasaurs and related taxa modified from Aaron R. H. Leblanc, Michael W. Caldwell and Nathalie Bardet, 2012:
+Below is a cladogram of mosasaurs and related taxa modified from Aaron R. H. Leblanc, Michael W. Caldwell and Nathalie Bardet, 2012:

 Paleobiology

-Globidens was uniquely adapted to take advantage of hard-shelled food resources in comparison to other mosasaurs.
+Globidens was uniquely adapted to take advantage of hard-shelled prey in comparison to other mosasaurs.
 In addition to a generally robust skull, its teeth are adapted for crushing rather than piercing or tearing.
-It is believed that Globidens was a durophagous predator, eating mollusks such as bivalves and ammonites.
+It is believed that Globidens was a durophagous predator, eating hard-shelled mollusks such as bivalves and ammonites.
 Stomach contents of a specimen found in South Dakota support prior assumptions, showing the crushed shells of inoceramid clams.